Increase Recycling Rates ♻️ – 5 Easy Ways To Increase Recycling Awareness

-This therefore makes it impossible to recycle along with other paper products an unable to biodegrade.
+This, therefore, makes it impossible to recycle along with other paper products and unable to biodegrade.
 How can we get through the morning without coffee though?
 There’s always a solution to become eco-friendly, increase recycling rates and continue our daily routine, coffee cups can be easily replaced with reusable keep cups, these are reusable, eco-friendly and will impact benefit the environment excessively.

-Straws may seem harmless, however they are known to be the worst culprits in environmental damage.
-Who doesn’t love sipping on a smoothie or an orange juice with a straw?
-It doesn’t seem like a big deal as it’s a simple drink accessory, however just like coffee cups, it causes excessive harm to the environment as it ends up in landfill and our waterways as it does not biodegrade.
-It takes hundreds, sometimes thousands of years for plastics to breakdown.
+Straws may seem harmless.
+However, they are known to be the worst culprits in environmental damage.
+Who doesn’t love sipping on a smoothie or orange juice with a straw?
+It doesn’t seem like a big deal as it’s a simple drink accessory.
+But just like coffee cups, it causes excessive harm to the environment as it ends up in landfill and our waterways as it does not biodegrade.
+It takes hundreds, sometimes thousands of years for plastics to break down.

 That’s right!
-Those plastic harmless straws we’ve thrown out throughout the years, they most likely still exist.
-If you think that’s shocking, as they decompose, they leach harmful gases such as Methane into the environment.
-Unfortunately due to lack of awareness, most cafes, bars and restaurants even place two straws in drinks, this is just doubling the amount of damage we’re causing the environment.
+Those plastic harmless straws we’ve thrown out throughout the years most likely still exist.
+If you think that’s shocking, as they decompose, they leach harmful gases such as methane into the environment.
+Unfortunately, due to lack of awareness, most cafes, bars and restaurants even place two straws in drinks.
+This is just doubling the amount of damage we’re causing the environment.

-I previously read an article that Kasey Turner (an Australian diver) was snorkelling in manly beach and discovered 319 straws in the ocean within the first 20 minutes, what’s worse is that within 24 hours time, she discovered another 294 straws located in the same location.
-Ways to increase recycling awareness and increase recycling rates is simple, ditch the plastic straws, ask yourself, do you need to drink your water with a draw?
+I previously read an article that Kasey Turner (an Australian diver) was snorkelling on Manly Beach and discovered 319 straws in the ocean within the first 20 minutes.
+What’s worse is that within 24 hours time, she discovered another 294 straws located in the same location.
+Ways to increase recycling awareness and increase recycling rates is simple – ditch the plastic straws and ask yourself, “do I need to drink your water with a straw?”

 I have recently discovered eco-friendly bamboo straws which are reusable, recyclable, cost-effective most importantly biodegradable.

-Yes, water is definitely healthy, however, disposable water bottles mostly contains chemicals that may lead to asthma, and dizziness, in some cases may even increase the risk of breast cancer.
-We often see bottled water getting recycled, although they’re recyclable, plastic bottles can be produced from virgin polyethylene terephthalate and can contain non-renewable fossil fuels.
+Yes, water is definitely healthy.
+However, disposable water bottles mostly contain chemicals that may lead to asthma and dizziness.
+In some cases, they may even increase the risk of breast cancer.
+We often see bottled water getting recycled.
+Although they’re recyclable, plastic bottles can be produced from virgin polyethylene terephthalate and can contain non-renewable fossil fuels.

-By purchasing a non-plastic bottle, not only are you becoming eco-friendly, you’re saving a fortune too! it is essential to encourage others to use non plastic bottles as a way to increase recycling awareness.
+By purchasing a non-plastic bottle, not only are you becoming eco-friendly, you’re saving a tonne of fortune, too!
+It is essential to encourage others to use non-plastic bottles as a way to increase recycling awareness.
 Most people are unaware that plastic bottles dumped in the ocean kill approximately 1.1 million marine creatures annually.
-By increasing recycling rates, we’re saving the animals, being cost-effective and saving the planet.
+By increasing recycling rates, we’re saving animals, being cost-effective and saving the planet.

-You would think that due to these recent changes of charging customers for plastic bags, it would reduce the usage of plastic bags, I mean yes, it has decreased the use of plastic bags excessively, however many of us tend to lack the habit of re-using our own bags and don’t mind spending a few cents for a new one.
+You would think that these recent changes of charging customers for plastic bags would reduce the usage of plastic bags.
+Quite truthfully, yes, it has decreased the use of plastic bags excessively.
+However, many of us tend to lack the habit of re-using our own bags and don’t mind spending a few cents on a new one.

-Ways to increase recycling awareness is to look into the cost-cost effective aspect long term.
-Not only is it cost-effective, it increases recycling rates and saves the environment greatly.
-Unfortunately animals are greatly affected by the use of plastic bags.
+One way to increase recycling awareness is to look into the cost-cost effective aspect long term.
+Not only is it cost-effective, but it also increases recycling rates and saves the environment greatly.
+Unfortunately, animals are greatly affected by the use of plastic bags.

 Plastic bags disrupt the environment, as they tend to release toxic chemicals and break down within the soil, which the animals then eat the plastic bags causing them to choke and die.

-We’ve all used gum as a breath refresher or just chew gym out of habit, but did you know where that gum ends up once it’s run out of flavour?
+We’ve all used gum as a breath refresher or just chew gum out of habit, but did you know where that gum ends up once it’s run out of flavour?
 Have you ever walked on the streets and discovered your shoe picking up used gum from the pavement?
-90% of the time, chewing up is not disposed properly.
+90 per cent of the time, chewing up is not disposed of properly.

-Chewing gym is made up of synthetic ingredients including polyvinyl acetate, which does not biodegrade.
-Once it’s tossed on the sidewalk, it’s can sit there and last up to hundreds of years as the process of removing it is costly and time consuming.
+Chewing gum is made up of synthetic ingredients including polyvinyl acetate, which does not biodegrade.
+Once it’s tossed on the sidewalk, it’s can sit there and last up to hundreds of years as the process of removing it is costly and time-consuming.
 Unfortunately due to many individuals being unaware of the environmental impact chewing gum can cause, it has found its way into our food chain.
-Studies reveal that chewing gym dumped in the ocean has been found in our fish, which can accumulate toxins within time.
+Studies reveal that chewing gum dumped in the ocean has been found in our fish, which can accumulate toxins within time.

-In order to increase recycling rates, we’re now able to purchase sustainable chewing gum.
-This products is a way to increase recycling awareness, they’re natural, biodegrade and taste delicious!
+In order to increase recycling rates, we are now able to purchase sustainable chewing gum.
+This product is a way to increase recycling awareness.
+They’re natural, biodegradable and taste delicious!

 Conclusion on ways to increase recycling rates